kon-rafikov/vue-books-app-challenge/README.md

 ---
 <p>
 <small>
 Sorry, a lot of things are not done yet.
-I got used to Angular 2+.
-To accomplish the 4th assignment of this project I learned Vue v.2 and then v.3 within a few days.
 </small>
 </p>